"Heroes" (David Bowie song): Accolades

 In ensuing decades, Heroes has appeared on lists of the greatest songs of all time.
 In a list of the 100 greatest singles of all time, NME placed it at number five.
 In a similar list, Uncut found it the 16th best single from the post-punk era.
 In 2004, Rolling Stone rated Heroes number 46 in its list of the 500 Greatest Songs of All Time, and later moving the song up to number 23 on the 2021 list.
-NME placed it at number 15 in their similar 2015 list.
-Included by Time in their 2011 list of the "All-Time 100 Songs", Pitchfork also included the song in The Pitchfork 500, a 2008 guide to the 500 greatest songs from punk to the present.
+NME placed it at number 15 in their similar 2014 list.
+Time included it in their 2011 list of the "All-Time 100 Songs", while Pitchfork featured the song in The Pitchfork 500, a 2008 guide to the 500 greatest songs from punk to the present.
 In lists ranking the best songs of the 1970s, NME and Pitchfork listed the song at numbers four and six, respectively.
 The UK's Radio X also ranked it the 12th best song of all time in 2010, and the seventh best British song in 2016.

 Later chart success

-Shortly after Bowie's death, the song charted in numerous countries around the world and was also streamed on Spotify more than any other Bowie song.
+Shortly after Bowie's death, the song charted in numerous countries worldwide and became his most-streamed track on Spotify.
 In the UK, it reached a new peak of number 12.
 The song spent two weeks on Billboards Hot Rock & Alternative Songs chart in the US, peaking at number 11.
 Its highest positions were number three on Billboards Euro Digital Song Sales chart, number eight in Scotland and number nine in France.
 Elsewhere, Heroes charted in Italy (17), Switzerland (17), Japan (18), Germany (19), Ireland (29), Portugal (32), Australia (36), Sweden (37) and Spain (59).
 In Italy, the song was certified gold by the Federation of the Italian Music Industry.
 Héros also peaked at number 37 in France in 2015.